Very Important Potheads

 Find Stories of over 250 Famous Marijuana Connoisseurs By Category

 The Very Important Potheads project began as a campaign for a 2001 Pot Pride parade in San Francisco designed by activist/author Ellen Komp.
-Used to passing out quarter-page flyers for rallies and events (her personal record is 4500 in one afternoon), Komp designed a series of flyers featuring images and stories of famous marijuana smokers.
+Accustomed to passing out quarter-page flyers for rallies and events (her personal record is 4500 in one afternoon), Komp designed a series of flyers featuring images and stories of famous cannabis consumers.

 The response was immediate.
 “More than anything else I’ve done in my 20 years as an activist, the VIP project has seen the most positive response,” Komp says.
 “Marijuana enthusiasts feel pride in themselves the minute I hand them a flyer with a picture of an accomplished person who enjoys the herb.”

 Non-puffers alike respond well to the project.
 In fact, polls have shown that someone’s prejudice against marijuana is most likely to change when they find out someone they know or admire uses it.
 Whatever field a person is interested in, VIPs.com provides a representative celebrity that will open their minds, whether it be Arts & Literature, Business, History & Politics, Movies & TV, Music, Science or Sports.

 The campaign was first inspired by a speech given by Dr. Lester Grinspoon at the 2001 NORML conference at which he “outed” himself as a deliberate pot smoker.
 The discovery that Bing Crosby smoked pot before it was made illegal in 1937 was another watershed moment that spurred Komp to take the project on.